hevayo/ballerina-openai-client/openai.moderations/Package.md

 ## Quick start

-To use the OpenAI Moderations connector in your Ballerina application, update the `.bal` file as follows:
+To use the OpenAI moderations connector in your Ballerina application, update the `.bal` file as follows:

 ### Step 1: Import the connector
 First, import the `ballerinax/openai.moderations` module into the Ballerina project.